tonilopezmr/crossmint-exercise/README.md

 ./gradlew ktlintCheck
 ```

-Check and solve the code styles problems that can be solved automatically:
+Check and solve the code style problems that can be solved automatically:
 ```
 ./gradlew ktlintFormat
 ```